JainamBheda/Spring-Boot-by-Jainam-Bheda/BeanFactory.md

 - Beans are `JAVA objects` that are configured at `run time` by IoC container.

-So Bean factory provide Dependenc
+So Bean factory provide Dependencies injection
+Bean factory creates bean only when you request it. (`Lazy Loading`).